csantiago132/cassette/README.md

 ## Does this work with the Web Audio API?

-We don't expose a React API for manipulating the Web Audio API.
+We don't expose any special props for manipulating the Web Audio API with React.

 However, you *can* use the `audioElementRef` prop and [`createMediaElementSource`](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext/createMediaElementSource) to process your audio before it gets sent to the speaker.